cmhwang/sentiment-analysis-assignment/README.md

 # sentiment-analysis-assignment
-This is a Neural Networks assignment from a data mining course taken in Spring 2024.
+This was a homework assignment from my Data Mining class taken in Spring of 2024.
+I used Python, Weights and Biases, Pytorch,  and a few other tools for this.